 Well, you can’t nail the meal prepping if you don’t have the right ingredients!
 You can begin with your usual shopping list and modify the items to suit your new diet.
 Or you could start with a standard ‘low FODMAP shopping list’ from your dietitian, and tinker with it to suit your needs.

 Take advantage of the many certified low FODMAP products that are now available, and enlist your label reading skills by researching new products online before you head to the shops.
-Here’s a few staple suggestions to get you started:
+Here are a few staple suggestions to get you started:

 - Lactose free or plant-based milk and yoghurt, a range of different cheeses like feta, tasty, parmesan and bocconcini